mbuotidem/mbuotidem.github.io/content/blog/fasthtml-aws-lambda-tutorial/index.md

-We'll use a slightly modified version to account for some lambda idiosyncracies, namely, that you can't write to any other location than `/tmp` and FastHTML will try to create a `.sesskey` file where its launched if we don't apass it a secret key.
+We'll use a slightly modified version to account for some lambda idiosyncracies, namely, that you can't write to any other location than `/tmp` and FastHTML will try to create a `.sesskey` file where its launched if we don't pass it a secret key.

 ```python
 from fasthtml import common as fh